Stephenie LaGrossa Kendrick: Television appearances

 In January 2010, LaGrossa was announced as one of twenty returning contestants on the cast of Survivors twentieth season, Survivor: Heroes vs. Villains.
 The tribes were originally divided by the contestants' reputations from their previous seasons, with LaGrossa being a member of the Heroes tribe.
 After recovering from dislocating her shoulder in the first challenge of the season, LaGrossa found herself on the outside of a majority alliance and was consistently berated by her tribemate, James Clement.
 She was ultimately the second person voted out of the game, receiving 19th place.

 After spending twelve years out of the spotlight to focus on her family, in June 2022, LaGrossa Kendrick was announced as a part of the cast of Snake in the Grass, appearing in one episode alongside Cirie Fields, and Big Brother alums Janelle Pierzina and Rachel Reilly.
 LaGrossa Kendrick was assigned the role of the snake, who secretly sabotages the group during challenges so they do not receive clues about the snake's identity.
 She lost the game as the other three correctly guessed the snake's identity at the end.
 Later in the year, LaGrossa Kendrick was confirmed as part of the cast of the first season of The Traitors, alongside Fields and Reilly.
 LaGrossa Kendrick was selected as a faithful, whose role is to identify the three selected traitors in the game and vote them out to win.
 LaGrossa Kendrick formed an alliance with Fields and Reilly and the three voted together throughout the game, unaware that Fields was one of the traitors the entire time.
 LaGrossa Kendrick was ultimately "murdered" (eliminated from the game) by the traitors, receiving seventh place.

-LaGrossa Kendrick has been cast on the upcoming fiftieth season of Survivor, Survivor 50: In the Hands of the Fans, which is set to air in 2026.
+LaGrossa Kendrick was cast on the 50th season of Survivor, Survivor 50: In the Hands of the Fans, which aired on February 25, 2026.
+She was voted out on the season's 10th episode, placing 10th.
+Rick Devens flipped a MrBeast coin, making the prize go up to 2 million dollars, and earned immunity and an immunity idol.
+She was then voted out in a 8-2 vote after using her Steal A Vote to take Rick Devens' vote and put two on Aubry Bracco, but it wasn't enough.